We at True Adventures offer tours to 3 of Belize’s Mayan Sites. Each ruin presents a different view of the Mayas Civilization, Culture and Architect.

-Xunantunich is an archeologically site dating back as far as 450BC it is situated by the border of Belize and Guatemala.
+Xunantunich is an archeological site dating back as far as 450BC.
+It is situated by the border of Belize and Guatemala.
 To get to Xunantunich, you need to take a hand cranked ferry that crosses you over the Mopan River.
 Once on the other side of the river, you have a 1 mile car ride which takes you to the park entrance.

 The tour of the site is approximately an hour and half to two hours.
-The site consist of administrative and ceremonials building along with the palaces of the ruling class.
-El Castillo which is the high building at the site, elevates at a 130 feet into the air.
-The view from El Castillo give you some amazing pictures and a panoramic view of the site and surrounding areas.
-With its burials and ceremonial building you get to walk through time with one of our guides that will bring the history to life, as you are guided through the temples court yard, where the ruling class once live and ruled.
+The site consist of administrative and ceremonials buildings along with the palaces of the ruling class.
+El Castillo, which is the highest building at the site, elevates at a 130 feet in the air.
+The view from El Castillo gives you some amazing pictures and a panoramic view of the site and surrounding areas.
+With its burials and ceremonial buildings, you get to walk through time with one of our guides that will bring the history to life, as you are guided through the temples court yard, where the ruling class once live and ruled.